microsoft/Quantum/samples/azure-quantum/hidden-shift/README.md

 ## Running the sample on Azure Quantum

-Make sure that you have [created and selected a quantum workspace](https://docs.microsoft.com/azure/quantum/how-to-create-quantum-workspaces-with-the-azure-portal), and then run the following at the command line, substituting `TARGET` with the target that you would like to run against (e.g.: `ionq.qpu` or `honeywell.hqs-lt-1.0`):
+Make sure that you have [created and selected a quantum workspace](https://docs.microsoft.com/azure/quantum/how-to-create-quantum-workspaces-with-the-azure-portal), and then run the following at the command line, substituting `TARGET` with the target that you would like to run against (e.g.: `ionq.qpu` or `quantinuum.hqs-lt`):

 ```azcli
 az quantum execute --target-id TARGET -- --pattern-int 6 --register-size 3